top of page

 Search

-Recognizing the Symptoms of Learned Neural Pathway Pain (or Central Sensitization)
+Recognizing the Symptoms of Nociplastic Pain (or Central Sensitization)

 When a person is in pain for a prolonged period of time (3+ months), their brain and body change.
 It forms "pain pathways" that can be triggered by emotional factors, early trauma, or stress, and can persist even when there’s no physical injury.
 These are called Learned Neural Pathways.